Member tool: CIPD Buddy BETA

 Essential points

-• Equal work is ‘like work’ (involving similar tasks, knowledge and skills), ‘work rated as equivalent’ (under a job evaluation scheme) or ‘work of equal value’ (not similar but equivalent in effort, skill and decision-making).
+• Equal work is ‘like work’ involving similar tasks, knowledge and skills, ‘work rated as equivalent’ or ‘work of equal value’ (not similar but equivalent in effort, skill and decision-making).
+Not ensuring equal pay in an organisation risks reputational damage and costly legal claims, as evidenced by several high profile group claims in recent years against local authorities, NHS trusts, supermarkets and other large retailers.

 Disclaimer